ntessore/imagemap/README.md

 If the `-u` flag is given, the provided uncertainties for all points will be ignored, and defaults of 1px with no correlation are assumed.
 This can be used to test the influence of uncertainties on the result.

-The `-x` flag sets the computation to *expectation mode*.
-After the initial fit, a large number of samples is drawn by importance sampling from the best-fit parameters and covariance matrix.
-These samples are used to estimate the expectation value of the parameters, which are then printed instead of the best-fit values.

 The `-I` option sets the maximum number of iterations of the fit routine.
 The default value is 200.
 Convergence of the fit can be checked using verbose